Ergonomic Works

 * The overall lighting conditions.

-* Focus: Gives the ergonomist a full picture of your workspace layout and environmental factors.
+* Focus: This provides the ergonomist with a full picture of your workspace layout and environmental factors for an effective workstation evaluation.

 Photo Tips:

-* Lighting: Ensure good, even lighting.
+* Lighting: Ensure good, even lighting for your workstation evaluation.
 Avoid strong backlighting that could silhouette you.

-* Clarity: Make sure photos are in focus and not blurry.
+* Clarity: Make sure the photos you take during your ergonomic assessment are in focus and not blurry.

-* File Size: Most ergonomists will have a preferred method for receiving photos.
-If emailing, be mindful of file sizes.
-You may need to compress them or use a file-sharing service.
+* File Size: Most ergonomists will have a preferred method for receiving photos for a remote ergonomic evaluation.
+If emailing, be mindful of file sizes and consider compressing them or using a file-sharing service.

-* Number of Photos: Don't be afraid to take a few extra shots if you think they might be helpful, but prioritize the angles listed above.
+* Number of Photos: Don't hesitate to take a few extra shots if you think they might be helpful for your ergonomic assessment, but prioritize the angles listed above.

-Once you have these photos, you'll be ready to provide your ergonomist with the visual information they need for your remote evaluation!
+Once you have these photos, you'll be ready to provide your ergonomist with the visual information they need for your remote ergonomic evaluation and ergonomic assessment, facilitating a comprehensive workstation evaluation!

 Cancelation Policy